ACCLAB/DABEST-Matlab/README.md

 ![](https://github.com/ttumkaya/ContrastPlot_MATLAB/blob/master/ExampleData/IndividualGroups/SharedControls.png)

-### 5. Combined groups
+### 5. Merged groups

-When two groups of data needed to be combined and compared to a third group, running `contrastplot('MultipleGroups_sample.csv',''combineGroups')` will generate a *combined groups* plot.
+When two groups of data needed to be combined and compared to a third group, running `contrastplot('MultipleGroups_sample.csv',''combineGroups')` will generate a *merged groups* plot.

 ![](https://github.com/ttumkaya/ContrastPlot_MATLAB/blob/master/ExampleData/CombinedControls/CombinedControls.png)

-### 7. Multiple combined groups
+### 7. Multiple merged groups

-When the data contain more than three groups (and a number that is divisible by 3), running the same command, `contrastplot('MultipleGroups_sample.csv',''combineGroups')`, generates a *multiple combined groups* plot.
+When the data contain more than three groups (and a number that is divisible by 3), running the same command, `contrastplot('MultipleGroups_sample.csv',''combineGroups')`, generates a *multiple merged groups* plot.

 ![](https://github.com/ttumkaya/ContrastPlot_MATLAB/blob/master/ExampleData/CombinedControls/MultipleCombinedControls.png)

-### 6. Combined shared control
+### 6. Merged shared control

-If the data contain more than three groups, running the same command, `contrastplot('MultipleGroups_sample.csv',''combineGroups')`, automatically generates a second plot in which all the groups are compared to the *combined shared control*.
+If the data contain more than three groups, running the same command, `contrastplot('MultipleGroups_sample.csv',''combineGroups')`, automatically generates a second plot in which all the groups are compared to the *merged shared control*.

 ![](https://github.com/ttumkaya/ContrastPlot_MATLAB/blob/master/ExampleData/CombinedControls/CombinedControledMultipleGroups.png)